40tude/err_for_blog_post_old/README.md

-This is an old version please refer
-The associated [blog post](https://www.40tude.fr/docs/06_programmation/rust/016_errors/errors_00.html).
+This is an old version please refer to https://github.com/40tude/err_for_blog_post The associated [blog post](https://www.40tude.fr/docs/06_programmation/rust/016_errors/errors_00.html).